skamalad/shikhsha_final/README.md

 ##### Configure OAuth consent

-Navigate to APIs and Services > OAuth to configure the OAUth consent screen.
+Navigate to APIs and Services > OAuth consent screen to configure the OAuth consent screen.